tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 it is intended to shed light on the representation that will be returned by following that link.

-!!!The `drm:drm` tag MAY be the child of an `atom:entry` tag.
-When it appears, it is intended to provide an alternate path for fulfilling the DRM-encrypted resource, a path that does not rely on following links.!!!

 The `drm:drm` tag MUST provide a value for the `drm:scheme` attribute.
 It MAY provide values for the `drm:clientToken` and `drm:serverToken` attributes.